yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 yunoCreatePayment(oneTimeToken);
 ```

-You can also use `tokenWithInformation` to receive any additional info the customer gives at checkout, such as installments or document type/number.
+You can also use `tokenWithInformation` to receive any additional info given by the customer in the checkout such as installments or document type/number:

 ```javascript
 yunoCreatePayment(oneTimeToken, tokenWithInformation);